-Vigil held for 4-year-old who fatally shot self
+Family: 4-year-old who fatally shot self loved ‘smoochies’

-Watch CBS 6 News at 11 p.m. for more on this developing story from reporter Jake Burns.

-HENRICO COUNTY, Va. -- Family and friends gathered Sunday afternoon to celebrate the life of a 4-year-old boy who died last week in Henrico County.
+HENRICO COUNTY, Va. -- Family and friends gathered Sunday afternoon to celebrate the life of a four-year-old boy who died last week in Henrico County.

 Family members said Demetrius Jefferson accidentally shot himself with a weapon that was inside the apartment where his family lives last week.